 The premise for Anki seems pretty similar to those kanji memorization apps I used, but not so specific.
 So It was easy for me to convince myself for trying it.

-There are several ways for getting Anki running, but if I want not to pay for it, self-host it and carry it on my phone I definitely go for https://github.com/dsnopek/anki-sync-server
+There are several ways for getting Anki running, but if I want not to pay for it, self-host it and carry it on my phone I definitely going to need anki-sync-server.

-I tried installed the desktop client on my pc using pacman but then this bug happened.
-Since I will be using mostly the Android client I uninstalled the desktop package and did't waste any more time.
+I tried installed the desktop client on my PC using pacman but then this bug happened.
+Since I will be using mostly the Android client I uninstalled the desktop package and didn't waste any more time.

 I downloaded this Android client and pointed it to my home server.